Adventures of the Lankaran Khanate Vizier: History of the writing, translations and editions

 The comedy was written in 1267 Hijri, which corresponds to either 1850 or 1851.
 Nevertheless, the 1853 publications show that it was written precisely in 1851.
 The original title of the comedy was "The Adventures of the Vizier of the Sarab Khanate".
 Under this title, in 1853, the comedy was published in the newspaper Kavkaz.
 In the same year, in the translation of the author himself, the comedy was published in Russian in Tiflis in the collection called “The Comedies of Mirza Fat-Ali Akhundov”.

 In 1874, in the collection of Akhundov's works in Persian, the comedy was published under the title "The novel of the Lankaran Khanate Vizier."
 Referring to this, a number of Western European orientalists believed that the title of the work was changed by the translator of Akhundov's comedies into Persian, Mirza Mohammed Jafar Garajadagi.
 This view was also held for a long time by the Azerbaijani scholars of Akhundov.
-Nevertheless, the further research proved that Mirza Muhammad Jafar Garajadagi replaced the word "Sarab" with "Lankaran" directly at Akhundov's advice.
-The reason for this change was that the actions in the play take place and end in a seaside town, while Sarab is located far from the sea.
-The author, soon realizing this discrepancy, considered it important to change the scene.
+Nevertheless, further research proved that Mirza Muhammad Jafar Garajadagi replaced the word "Sarab" with "Lankaran" directly on Akhundov's advice.
+The reason for this change was that the action in the play takes place and ends in a seaside town, while Sarab is located far from the sea.
+The author soon realized this discrepancy, and considered it important to change the scene.
 Information about this is found in Akhundov's letter to the publicist Mirza Yusif Khan dated with 17 December 1873:

 Tell the dear translator to replace the Novel of the Sarab Khan with the Novel of the Lenkoran Khan everywhere ...
 Sarab is mistaken, it is necessary to write Lankaran - since there is no sea near Sarab.

 Mirza Yusif Khan informed the translator about Akhundov's desire, and he changed the name of the comedy.
 After that, the comedy started to be published under the title "The Adventures of the Lankaran Khanate Vizier".

 An English translation appeared in London in 1882 by Guy Le Strange and W.H.D.
 Haggard.
-In 1928, the comedy was released as a separate book IN Azerbaijani.
+In 1928, the comedy was released as a separate book in Azerbaijani.